sg84/NSaaS_Pi/README.md

 > First up - enable the SSH server as on Raspbian as it's not enabled by default.

 	sudo raspi-config.
-Then choose the option to enable SSH server.

-> If you don't have access to this, you can mount the SD card in another machine and add a file named 'ssh' in the /boot folder.
+> Then choose the interfacing options and enable SSH server.
+If you don't have access to this, you can mount the SD card in another machine and add a file named 'ssh' in the /boot folder.

 > Connect wired ethernet, make sure you receive an IP address on eth0 and have internet access.
-Then update APT
+Then update APT.

 	sudo apt update